 Ohio church damaged as high winds, rain batter state

-Severe storms across Ohio reportedly downed trees, knocked out power and damaged a church -- potentially beyond repair -- amid a possible tornado in Miami County on Saturday.
+Severe storms across Ohio reportedly downed trees, knocked out power and damaged a Scioto County church -- potentially beyond repair.

+Meanwhile, a tornado may have touched down in Miami County, Dayton's WDTN-TV reported.

-The steeple and several bricks from the Evangelical United Church of Christ in Portsmouth, Ohio, about 120 miles southeast of Dayton, were blown off by the wind, WSAZ-TV of Huntington, W. Va., reported.
+The steeple and several bricks from the Evangelical United Church of Christ in Portsmouth, Scioto County, about 120 miles southeast of Dayton, were blown off by the wind, WSAZ-TV of Huntington, W. Va., reported.

 Viewer photos submitted to Eric Halperin of WCMH-TV in Columbus showed the extensive damage.